Alibabade/academic-kickstart/content/post/activation_functions_in_dl.md

 **Cons:**
 1. **vanishing gradient**
-2. **computationally expensive** as it includes division and exp operation.
+2. **computationally expensive** as it includes division and exponential operation.

 ### Vanishing gradient
 Vanishing gradient means that the values of weights and biases are barely change along with the training.